 The first strategy seeks to limit barriers associated with broadband availability and affordability by first identifying unserved and underserved communities and then expanding service and affordability to those communities.
-This strategy's progress will be charted through three objectives: expansion of services to unserved and underserved locations, increased CAIs with gigabit connections, and increased participation in affordable Internet service plans among qualified individuals.
-Progress towards these goals may be measured by changes in Florida's percent of served locations and number of Florida households enrolled in affordable Internet service plans through BEAD subgrantees.
+This strategy's progress will be charted through three objectives: expansion of services to unserved and underserved locations, increased participation in affordable Internet service plans among qualified individuals, and increased CAIs with gigabit connections.
+Progress towards these goals may be measured by changes in Florida's percent of served locations, percent of its eligible households enrolled in the Affordable Connectivity Program (ACP), and percent of CAIs with access to 1 Gbps upload speeds.

 To achieve these objectives, the state of Florida may engage in a host of activities.
 Once unserved and underserved locations have been identified, the state may use funding to expand and upgrade coverage to those areas.
 It may also work alongside other partners - such as CAIs, ISPs, and Local Technology Planning Teams (LTPTs) - to create low-cost broadband plans, to promote the uptake of funding programs, and to continue developing infrastructure and grantmaking processes that encourage the expansion of affordable broadband to populations who lack full access to these services.
-To support ongoing monitoring of progress towards this strategy's goals, the state will regularly utilize the FCC National Broadband Map to assess progress on broadband construction.
+To support ongoing monitoring of progress towards this strategy's goals, ISPs and their subgrantees will report progress on broadband construction at regular intervals.
+The state will also engage in regular communications with CAIs and ISPs to gauge progress towards CAI broadband availability and the uptake of low-cost broadband plans across the state.